MiteshShah/miteshshah.github.io/resume/index.md

 April 2014 – November 2014 | Pune Area, India

 * EasyEngine written on Shell Scripts (5000+ Lines of Code)
-* EasyEngine (ee) is a command line control panel to set up the NGINX server on Debian/Ubuntu Linux distribution for HTML, PHP, MySQL, HHVM, PageSpeed and WordPress websites.
+* EasyEngine (ee) is a OpenSource command line control panel to set up the NGINX server on Debian/Ubuntu Linux distribution for HTML, PHP, MySQL, HHVM, PageSpeed and WordPress websites.
 * Patch Critical Security Vulnerability - SSL Poodle, Heartbleed etc
 * Maintain NGINX package with custom modules like ngx_pagespeed, lua etc
 * Setup/Manage Continuous Integration (CI) using Jenkins from Scratch - This start with six different virtual machines to test EasyEngine on Debian/Ubuntu 32/64 bit systems.